 Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

-In the summer of 2022, having just completed the Blackyak 100 Mountain Challenge and written my review, I decided to take on the Blackyak Baekdudaegan Ridge Trail Challenge, the Korean way.
-Now, 2 years later and I have officially finished.
+In the summer of 2022, having just completed the Blackyak 100 Mountain Challenge and written my review, I decided take on the Blackyak Baekdudaegan Ridge Trail Challenge, the Korean way.
+Now, 2.5 years later and I have officially finished.

-Over the course of 40-ish non-consecutive weekends, I hiked all the sections of the Baekdudaegan Ridge Trail with the hiking tour company, 좋은사람들 – which translates to ‘good people’.
-It took me about 2 years to complete all these trips.
-However, my official finishing time is closer to 3 years because I had randomly acquired a credit in the fall of 2021 while hiking the Jirisan Ridgeline trail.
-I got credit for the challenge with the Blackyak Alpine Club (BAC) app, which requires you to do GPS check in and submit photos of you at 100 set points along the trail, which is then verified by a 3rd party – I detailed this process in my guide to the Blackyak 100 mountain challenge.
+Hiking the Korean Way: Over the course of 40-ish non-consecutive weekends, I hiked all the sections of the Baekdudaegan Ridge Trail with the hiking tour company, 좋은사람들 – which translates to ‘good people’.
+It took me about 2.5 years to complete all these trips.
+However, my official finishing time is closer to 4 years because I had randomly acquired a credit in the spring of 2021.
+I got credit for the challenge with the Blackyak Alpine Club (BAC) app, which requires you to do GPS check in and submit photos of you at 100 set points along the trail, which is then verified by a 3rd party – I detailed this process in my guide to the Black 100 mountain challenge.
 The BAC app is what makes it ‘official’ and what makes it a challenge as opposed from just a hiking the trail.

 Hiking the Baekdudaegan Ridge Trail

 The Baekdudaegan Ridge Trail Challenge is the ugly step sister of the more glamourous 100 Mountain Challenge.
 It attracts almost no attention and seemingly only men in their 50s and 60s are hiking it.
-For context, as of August 2024, almost 16,000 people have completed the 100 Mountain Challenge, while fewer than 2,000 have finished the Baekdudaegan.
-These numbers also highlight why the 100 Mountain Challenge is much more popular in the social media space.
-Part of this disparity is due to the trail itself.
-A third of the trail’s total length is extremely boring (from a view standpoint) and twice as difficult than an average 100 Mountain Challenge hike, with less facilities and trail conditions that would leave me with scratches nearly every time.
+A third of the trail’s total length is extremely boring and twice as difficult than an average 100 Mountain Challenge hike, with less facilities and trail conditions that would leave me with scratches nearly everytime.
 It was easily some of the hardest hiking I’ve done in the 6 years I’ve lived and hiked in South Korea.

 With all that said, I loved this challenge so much more than the 100 Mountain Challenge.

-(1) The Baekdudaegan Trail brought me back to the best the 100 Mountain Challenge has to offer
+(1) The Baekdudaegan Trail brought me back to the best the 100 Mountain Challenge had to offer

 The Baekdudaegan Ridge trail runs through 8 of the best national parks in South Korea (from north to south), including; Seoraksan, Odaesan, Taebaeksan, Sobaeksan, Woraksan, Soknisan, Deokyusan, and Jirisan.
 By hiking the Baekdudaegan trail I got to see sections of some of my favorite national parks that I otherwise wouldn’t have been able to see, the full Sobaeksan National Park Ridge Trail and the Deokyusan Full Ridge Trail come to mind.
 I also got to re-hike courses that I had previously done and loved, such as Jirisan’s Full Ridge and Seoraksan’s Dinosaur Ridge Trail.

-Although there were any number of sections that were very difficult with very little pay off in terms of views, there were enough ‘good’ sections to make it worth it.
+Although there were any number of sections that were very difficult with very little pay off in terms of views, there was enough ‘good’ to make it worth it.

 (2) Hiking alone but with a community